awgrover/every-py/README.md

 * long operations will still stop the whole program (e.g. fetching a web-page)
 * `sleep()` will still stop the whole program
-* long'ish operations may make other Every objects late, or cause one to skip
+* long'ish operations may make other Every objects late

 **Drift** The code makes a decent attempt to avoid drift.
 So, in the cases above, where it can't "fire" exactly on 0.1 intervals, it will still try to fire on the next multiple of the 0.1 interval.